 That’s what we do at Collective Genius.
 We help investors network and collaborate with each other.
 Collaboration is not just necessary; it’s critical.
 When you collaborate, you shorten your success timeline.

 My mastermind community is called Collective Genius.
 It’s a peer-to-peer community of 700+ investors.
 We bring them together quarterly to share systems, strategies, resources, and connections.
 They lend money, borrow money, and partner on deals.
 Our focus is not just on the business aspect; we want to become better in every aspect of life.
-Don’t just focus on the business.
-Observe who you’re becoming in the process.

 Building a real estate portfolio requires discipline and a consistent iteration of the same steps.
 For example, renovating 2 single-family homes a month for 5 consistent years, then selling 40 homes and paying off debt.
 That strategy doesn’t require new ideas—you just need to focus on small steps.